Emil Minty

-Emil Minty (born 1972) is an Australian former child actor and jeweller.
+Emil Minty (born 1972) is an Australian jeweller and former child actor.

 Career

-He played The Feral Kid, a feral child in the 1981 film Mad Max 2: The Road Warrior.
+Minty played The Feral Kid, a feral child in the 1981 film Mad Max 2: The Road Warrior.
 As an actor, he had no lines in the film.
-After Mad Max 2, Minty had minor parts in Fluteman (1982) and in The Winds of Jarrah (1983).
+After Mad Max 2, he had minor parts in Fluteman (1982) and in The Winds of Jarrah (1983).
 In 1990 he appeared in a few episodes of A Country Practice.

 Personal life

 Minty withdrew from acting when he finished school.
-He became a jeweler, and has worked at Chris Lewis Jewellers in Sydney's Gladesville since the early 1990s.
+He became a jeweller, and has worked at Chris Lewis Jewellers in Sydney's Gladesville since the early 1990s.
 He is a father of two.

-In popular culture

-In his novel Infinite Jest, David Foster Wallace named one of the primary characters at The Ennet House Drug and Alcohol Recovery House after Emil Minty.